MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 > [!NOTE]
 > The following content is inline with Microsoft Commercial Certification Policy number 1140.1.1 and provides additional guidance to developers on naming their apps.

 An app's name plays a critical role in how users discover it in the store.
-Remember the following points about app names:
+Use the following guidelines to name an app:

 * The name must include terms relevant to your users.
 * Names of core Teams features shouldn't be included in your app name, such as: